agamtomar/Parallelization_Workshop/Day2-HTC/exercises/exercise6.md

-Convert the solution from exercise 2 ("background bash jobs in a Slurm job"), exercise 4 ("GNU parallel with Slurm"), and exercise 5 ("Slurm job arrays") to use the CURC loadbalancer a Bash loop, GNU parallel, or Slurm arrays.
+Convert the solution from exercise 2 ("background bash jobs in a Slurm job"), exercise 4 ("GNU parallel with Slurm"), and exercise 5 ("Slurm job arrays") to use the CURC loadbalancer a Bash loop, GNU parallel, or Slurm arrays, and submit it as a Slurm job.
+Reduce the requested `--ntasks` and observe the execution time increase.

 Each task / input file line should execute a single `matrix-multiply.py` process.

 ## Tips